jacebenson/jace.pro/content/post/2020-03-16-k20-turned-virtual/index.md

 Here we get into what could be.
 If we look at other conferences that went digital, and ones that have always have been there seems to be some competing agendas.

-1. Dissemenating information.
-I assume will be done via Zoom Meetings or some other screensharing tool.
+1. Disseminating information.
+I assume will be done via Zoom Meetings or some other screen-sharing tool.
 2. Connecting individuals.
 I assume this will be either not available, or some digital way, but in either case, it will be new and different.
 It will take getting used to.
 3. Expo floor.
 I assume this will be either not available, or some digital way, but in either case, it will be new and different.
 It will take getting used to.

 ## How can we capitalize on this change?

 Since everything will be digital, all streaming of ServiceNow stuff is nearly equal.
-If you're a small partner, spinning up Youtube Live or Twitch, you are not much different than however ServiceNow official will handle it in my opinion.
+If you're a small partner, spinning up YouTube Live or Twitch, you are not much different than however ServiceNow official will handle it in my opinion.
 With that being said I expect to see a lot of steaming video coming up out of this.

 # Changes